shervinea/cheatsheet-translation/README.md

 |ML tips and tricks|[in progress](https://github.com/shervinea/cheatsheet-translation/pull/8)|not started|[in progress](https://github.com/shervinea/cheatsheet-translation/pull/47)|not started|[in progress](https://github.com/shervinea/cheatsheet-translation/pull/91)|
 |Probabilities and Statistics|not started|not started|[in progress](https://github.com/shervinea/cheatsheet-translation/pull/47)|done|[in progress](https://github.com/shervinea/cheatsheet-translation/pull/92)|
 |Linear algebra|not started|not started|[in progress](https://github.com/shervinea/cheatsheet-translation/pull/47)|[in progress](https://github.com/shervinea/cheatsheet-translation/pull/95)|[in progress](https://github.com/shervinea/cheatsheet-translation/pull/94)|

-If your favorite language is missing, please feel free to add it!

 ## Acknowledgements
 Thank you everyone for your help!
 Please do not forget to add your name to the `CONTRIBUTORS` file so that we can give you proper credit in the cheatsheets' [official website](https://stanford.edu/~shervine/teaching/cs-229.html).